-Travelers from countries with a majority Muslim population might have different expectations in regards to their holiday compared to those of Muslim travelers from a minority or non-Muslim country.
+Travelers from countries with a majority Muslim population might have different expectations in regards to their holiday compared to those Muslim travelers from a minority or non-Muslim country.
 The most important requirement for all Muslim travelers when deciding on a holiday destination is the availability of halal food.
-Other factors that would play an important role in the decision making process would be the availability of mosques or other prayer facilities, the overall price of the holiday, relaxation facilities, Muslim-friendly experiences, adventure experiences, airline and hotel deals.
+Other factors that would play an important role in the decision-making process would be the availability of mosques or other prayer facilities, the overall price of the holiday, relaxation facilities, Muslim-friendly experiences, adventure experiences, airline and hotel deals.
 These are just a few factors that would influence the Muslim traveler.

-When considering patterns or habits of these travelers, the duration of the holiday among this segment is usually long compared to other travelers, as most of them tend to spend at least a week or two in the chosen destination.
+When considering the patterns or habits of these travelers, the duration of the holiday among this segment is usually longer compared to other travelers, as most of them tend to spend at least a week or two in the chosen destination.
 Travelers from Arab countries usually travel with family or in large groups.
 Most of these travelers engage in sightseeing activities and visit interesting places while others visit theme parks and enjoy shopping.
 Having family-friendly leisure activities and entertainment would be a great draw for these travelers.
 Separate spa facilities for men and women are a plus for many travelers who wish to relax and unwind.

 Food requirements will vary according to the region the traveler is from.
 Although all Muslim travelers will require halal food, the preferences of cuisine will be diverse.
 Most travelers like to experiment and experience the local food of their travel destination while others like to stick to restaurants serving food that are close to their cuisine.
 Arabs generally prefer western cuisine when they travel, but Indian and Middle Eastern cuisine is also popular among this group.
 Tourists from Indonesia and surrounding countries might prefer food from their region.

-Countries like Singapore, Australia, Canada, Thailand and Japan have become more popular with Muslim travelers although these countries have minority Muslim population.
-Some European countries like France and the United Kingdom are countries with adequate facilities for Muslims, and have thus become popular destinations.
-With more and more Muslims traveling for various reasons such as leisure, business, work, medical and education, countries would be wise to take note of the needs and habits of Muslim travelers to provide better facilities in order to be a more inviting destination to this fast growing travel segment.
+Countries like Singapore, Australia, Canada, Thailand, and Japan have become more popular with Muslim travelers although these countries have a minority Muslim population.
+Some European countries like France and the United Kingdom are countries with adequate facilities for Muslims and have thus become popular destinations.
+With more and more Muslims traveling for various reasons such as leisure, business, work, medical, and education, countries would be wise to take note of the needs and habits of Muslim travelers to provide better facilities in order to be a more inviting destination to this fast-growing travel segment.